anthony-murphy-lrn/demo-app/README.md

 **Session Not Resuming**

-- Check if the session has expired (default: 60 minutes)
+- Check if the session has expired (based on expiresAt timestamp)
 - Verify the session exists in the database
+- Check Learnosity for current session status
 - Check browser console for JavaScript errors

 **Assessment Not Loading**